Shameless (Camila Cabello song): Music video

-The music video was directed by Henry Scholfield and filmed on August 12, 2019, in Los Angeles.
+The music video was filmed on August 12, 2019, in Los Angeles.
 It contains several scenes of the singer performing in various locations, such as singing in a Catholic confessional booth, dancing alongside a group of impersonators wearing red dresses, crawling inside a burning room, and running through a street while wearing a white dress.
-It draw comparisons to Rosalía's "Malamente", directed by Canada.

 The video was released on September 5, 2019.

 Track listings

 Credits and personnel

 Credits adapted from the liner notes of Romance.